gsa-oes/office-of-evaluation-sciences/_about/services.md

    </div>
 </section>
 {% endif %}
-<h2>Evaluate existing programs</h2>
+<h2>Impact Evaluation of a Program</h2>
-We work with agency partners to design and conduct an evaluation to measure the impact of a program.
+OES designs and conducts an evaluation to measure the impact of a new or existing program.
 {% assign featured_evaluation= site.projects | where: "featured" , "services" | where: "type", "Program Evaluation" %}
 {% if featuredprojects.size == 0 %}
 {% else %}